Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tcp.md

 {% endcapture %}
 {{ the_code | indent }}

-1. Connect to this service using `telnet`.
+1. Get the proxy IP address and connect to this service using `telnet`.
     ```shell
+    $ PROXY_IP=$(kubectl get svc -n kong kong-gateway-proxy -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
     $ telnet $PROXY_IP 9000
     ```

     After you  connect, type some text that you want as a response from the echo Service.
     ```
     Trying 192.0.2.3...
     Connected to 192.0.2.3.